 You also need to decide how much of your bathroom to renovate: Should you replace the tiles around the shower and/or bath, or do you want the whole room befitted in floor-to-ceiling tiles?

 Pro Tip: Even if it’s a straightforward tile removal-and-replace, additional wall prep may be involved.

 Before choosing your tiles, it’s important to set a budget.
 You can do this by working out whether it’s something you’re going to do yourself or whether you’ll be hiring a professional.
 Once you know how much it might cost, you can set a budget to refrain from spending more than necessary.

 Here are the cost factors that will help determine whether the job will be DIY or outsourced.

 How Many Tiles Will You Need?

-Firstly, determine whether you wish to tile the entire bathroom, just the walls, or only certain areas.
+Firstly, determine whether you wish to tile the entire bathroom or only certain areas, such as the floors.
 The tiles can cost around £5 to £20 per square metre, depending on your style.

 Once you’ve decided, work out how many tiles you need by multiplying the height and width of the area you wish to be tiled and adding an extra 10% to allow for error and wastage.
 Full instructions are included in the video at the bottom of this guide.

 Other Materials and Tools

 In addition to your chosen tiles, you’ll also need tile adhesive, grout, silicone, and any tools that may be required, such as an electric tile cutter, measuring tape and mixing bucket.
 This article from Tile Mountain provides a full list of tools.

 They also have an excellent calculator to help you determine how much grout and adhesive you’ll need.
 Add this and the price of your chosen tiles, plus whatever other tools you might need to buy/rent for the job, to get an idea of the cost.

 Additional Work Required